jasonthorne/Data-Representation-and-Querying-Project/README.md

 ##Using the Dataset##

 This API will return information in JSON format.
-This is done through using the HTTP Request methods, and the required URL as outlined in the examples below:
+This is done through using HTTP Request methods, and the required URL, as outlined in the examples below.

 ###Querying by name###